aradhana14nov/MariaDB-Operator-Playground/tutorials/introduction.md

 ---
-title: MariaDB Operator Tutorial
+title: Introduction
-description: This tutorial explains how to create and use MariaDB Operator
+description: This tutorial gives an Introduction about MariaDB Operator
 ---

 ### MariaDB Operator: